 - a.
-For children who need child care services to support child protective services as long as the family continues to receive child protective services and the child remains in his/her own home. - b.
-For children who need child care services and meet eligibility criteria for child welfare services, in an effort to prevent foster care, reunite the family, and help families in crisis. - c.
+For children who need child care assistance to support child protective services as long as the family continues to receive child protective services and the child remains in his/her own home. - b.
+For children who need child care assistance and meet eligibility criteria for child welfare services, in an effort to prevent foster care, reunite the family, and help families in crisis. - c.
 For children receiving foster care services who are in the custody of a county department of social services and have been placed either with an adult other than their parents or in a licensed foster home.

-Child care services shall be provided to all other individuals with regard to income, provided the gross income does not exceed the State's maximum income eligibility limit for the number of persons in that income unit.
-At redetermination of eligibility, if the family's income is between the State income limits and 85% of State Median Income, the family will continue to receive care for a graduated phase out period of 3 months.
-Effective November 1, 2018, this graduated phase out period will change to 12 months.
+Child care assistance shall be provided to all other individuals with regard to income, provided the gross income does not exceed the State's maximum income eligibility limit for the number of persons in that income unit.
+At redetermination of eligibility, if the family's income is between the State income limits and 85% of State Median Income, the family will continue to receive care for a graduated phase out period of 12 months.

 Compliance Requirement - Children who are determined eligible for child care to support the employment of parents, training to enable the parent to become employed, and developmental needs must be determined eligible based on income.
 This must be verified by acceptable forms of income verification such as but not limited to check stubs, written statement from or telephone call to employers, award letters (Social Security, Veteran's Administration Benefits, etc.), or business records and/or tax records for self-employment.
 A written statement describing the source document that was reviewed to verify income or a copy of the source document is maintained in the child care record.
 In NC FAST, the Verification Method Hierarchy will be 1) using online verification (OVS), 2) other methods only if there is a discrepancy or if electronic verification is not available, and 3) verifications that reasonably establish eligibility.
-[Subsidized Child Care Services Manual: Chapter 7 & Integrated Eligibility Manual (IEM) 4050.3] 3.
-Other Tests If child care services are demonstrated to be allowable based on need and income criteria, the following requirements must be met: a.
-Residency The applicant requesting child care must be a resident of North Carolina.
+[Subsidized Child Care Services Manual: Chapter 7 & Integrated Eligibility Manual (IEM) 4050.3]

+3. Other Tests

+If child care assistance is demonstrated to be allowable based on need and income criteria, the following requirements must be met: